lubianat/wikidata_bib/toread.md

 Sanes, J. R. & Masland, R. H. The types of retinal ganglion cells: current status and implications for neuronal classification.
 Annu.
 Rev. Neurosci.
 38, 221–246 (2015).
 This article reviews the progress in classifying RGC types in mice.
 Remarkably, the estimated number has grown from ~30 to >50 in the two years since its publication

+Ascoli, G. A. Mobilizing the base of neuroscience data: the case of neuronal morphologies.
+Nature Rev. Neurosci.
+7, 318–324 (2006

 Bock, W. J.: Philosophical foundations of classical evolutionary classification.
 Syst.
 Zool.
 22: 375-392 (1973).